 Filipino cuisine draws many influences from Spanish cooking traditions and ensaymada is one of the best examples of that.

 The empanada is another dish that was brought to the Philippines by the Spanish.
 Common throughout Latin America, it refers to a half-moon-shaped baked or fried pastry stuffed with ground meat, potatoes, carrots, onions, and raisins.

 Filipino empanadas are usually small in size, about the length of your palm.
 People often eat two or three of these for merienda.

 One of the most famous types of Filipino empanada is from Vigan, a city in northern Luzon famous for its regional cuisine.
 It’s a larger type of empanada – about the size of an American taco – and is more orange in color due to the use of annatto seeds in the batter.

 Vigan empanada also differs in its filling.
 It’s stuffed with grated green papaya, mung bean sprouts, shredded carrots, hard-boiled egg, and skinless Vigan longganisa.
 Just one of these bad boys will definitely be enough for merienda.

-Last on this list is that infamous Filipino snack known as balut.
+Last on this list is that infamous and bizarre Filipino snack known as balut.
 If you’ve never heard of it, balut refers to an unfertilized duck egg embryo that’s been incubated for 2-3 weeks, boiled, and then eaten directly from its shell.

 What makes balut so controversial and off-putting for many, including some Filipinos, is that the fetus is often developed enough to be recognizable.
 You can see the beak, eyes, wings, and early formation of feathers.
 It’s definitely the most challenging snack on this list and not something everyone has the stomach for.